Gary W. Cole, MD, FAAD

 Jock itch is a common, itchy rash of the groin.
-It can be a very intense itch and is associated with a red or pink rash involving the groin folds and genitals.
+It can produce a very intense itch and is associated with a red or pink rash involving the groin folds and genitals.
 Jock itch is primarily a skin condition in men because of anatomic structures unique to males, the male genitalia.

 The symptoms of jock itch may come and go, and many cases of jock itch resolve spontaneously without any treatment.
 Jock itch is primarily seen in the groin, although it may spread to the inner thighs, genitals (including penis, scrotum, labia, and vaginal opening), and anus.

-While jock itch is frequently noted in otherwise healthy patients, patients with diabetes and/or obesity are more susceptible.
-Possible causes of this common groin itch include irritation from tight or abrasive underwear, excess moisture, sweating, skin rubbing or friction, allergic problems, fungal infection, Candida (yeast) infection, and bacterial overgrowth or skin infection.
+While jock itch is frequently noted in otherwise healthy people, those with diabetes and/or obesity are more susceptible.
+Possible causes include irritation from tight or abrasive underwear, excess moisture, sweating, skin rubbing or friction, allergic problems, fungal infection, Candida (yeast) infection, and bacterial overgrowth.

 Treatment of fungal-related jock itch may include one or a combination of antifungal creams and, rarely, antifungal pills.
 Treatment of jock itch that is not caused by fungus involves proper groin hygiene, keeping the area clean and dry, and washing frequently with gentle soap and water (especially after sweating or exercise).